MimiOnuoha/Thesis2020/README.md

 **Assignment:**

-- **Daily Sketches:** get into the habit of working/thinking about your thesis every day!
+- **Daily Sketches:** This is to help you get into the habit of working/thinking about your thesis every day.
 Answer one of these questions each day and post on the thesis blog:

   - **Day 1**: A song that represents the mood or vibe of my thesis world
 - **Day 2**: What are the worst possible ways to address my thesis statement or question?